 Aracaju Sergipe, Brazil Travel Guide

 The current fare (as of late 2023/early 2024) is approximately R$4.50-R$5.00 for each ride.
-A rechargeable smart card system called "Cartão Mais Aracaju" is available for frequent users, offering slight discounts or convenience.
+A rechargeable a card with a chip system called "Cartão Mais Aracaju" is available for frequent users, offering slight discounts or convenience.
 It is not essential for tourists doing limited bus travel.

 Maintain awareness of your belongings, especially on crowded buses, to deter pickpocketing.

-Use apps like Moovit or Waze for real-time bus tracking and route suggestions.
+Use apps like Moovit or Waze for real-tracking buses in real time and route suggestions.

 Accessibility of the public bus system is limited; some newer buses provide ramps.